lacanoid/datalink/docs/transactions.md

     NOTICE:  DATALINK LINK:/var/www/datalink/hello.txt
     INSERT 0 1

-Updating works by writing content into new file(s).
-When the transaction is commited, the datalinker will replace old files with new ones.
+Updating works by writing content into new file(s) referenced by datalinks.
+When the transaction commits, the datalinker will replace old files with new ones.

     mydb=# update l set link = datalink.write_text(link,fortune());
     NOTICE:  DATALINK UNLINK:/var/www/datalink/hello.txt
     NOTICE:  DATALINK LINK:/var/www/datalink/hello.txt
     UPDATE 1

+The contents of the file have been updated to the value returned by `fortune()`.

 [Datalink manual](README.md)